 Richard N. Tannenbaum

 Richard N. Tannenbaum has been practicing law for more than 30 years having been admitted to the New York State Bar in 1977.
 He has been rated "AV" since 1984 by Martindale-Hubbell Peer Review, the highest rating of integrity and competence among attorneys.
-He has been selected to New York Super Lawyers - 2012 and 2013, a distinction earned by only five percent of lawyers in the New York Metro area.
-He has been named to the Top 10 Family Law Attorneys of New York State (2014) by the National Academy of Family Law Attorneys.
+He has been selected to New York Super Lawyers in 2012 and 2013, a distinction earned by only five percent of lawyers in the New York Metro area.
+He was named to the Top 10 Family Law Attorneys of New York State by the National Academy of Family Law Attorneys.
 He has also been selected as one of Long Island's Top Rated Lawyers of 2014 by ALM Legal Leaders.

 Following his admission to the Bar, Mr. Tannenbaum devoted himself to the practice of matrimonial and family law as a partner in Tannenbaum & Tannenbaum with his father Paul H. Tannenbaum.
 During this same time, Mr. Tannenbaum served as a Law Guardian of the Nassau County Family Court and an Arbitrator of the Queens County Civil Court.
 In 1986, Mr. Tannenbaum became of counsel to noted criminal defense attorney Barry Slotnick where he worked on complex litigation as an offshoot of the firm's criminal defense practice.
 In 1990, Mr. Tannenbaum remained in Manhattan and founded his own firm devoted to both commercial as well as matrimonial and family law which led, in 1997, to an association with celebrity matrimonial attorney Raoul Lionel Felder.
 In 2003, Mr. Tannenbaum returned to Long Island and became associated with Stephen Gassman and on August 1, 2007, became a member of the firm known as Gassman, Baiamonte, Betts & Tannenbaum, P.C.
 In March of 2011, Mr. Tannenbaum opened up his own firm in Garden City for the practice of matrimonial and family law serving Long Island, Manhattan and Queens.